duttashi/learnr/resources/working_with_notebooks_in_R.md

 Open up the R console and type the following command,

-> `install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest'))` This command will prompt you to type in a number to select a CRAN mirror to install the necessary packages.
-Enter a number and the installation will continue.
+> `install.packages(c('repr', 'IRdisplay', 'evaluate', 'crayon', 'pbdZMQ', 'devtools', 'uuid', 'digest'))`

+Select a CRAN mirror closest to your location to install the necessary packages.

 Now execute the following command, > `devtools::install_github('IRkernel/IRkernel')`

 Your computer must have a working instantiation of `IPython`.
 If it is not installed, please install it from [here](https://www.anaconda.com/download/).
 Makes sure you choose, `Python 2.7` for installation.
 Install Anaconda IPython.
 Once the installation is completed, type the command, > `IRkernel::installspec(user = FALSE)`

-Now open up the notebook application with `jupyter notebook` in `Anaconda Prompt` terminal.
+Now, launch the `Anaconda Prompt` terminal window and type the command `jupyter notebook`.
 Do not type it in the R console for it will not work.
+This will launch the IPython notebook in your browser window.
 You'll see R appearing in the list of kernels when you create a new notebook.

 Enjoy and keep calm.